hadialbadaoui/Credit-Card-Terminals/README.md

 2- Create a reference from class "AreebaPOS".
 Example: AreebaPOS apos = new AreebaPOS(COM);
   COM is a string variable containing the name of the serial port.
 Example: "COM1"

+  # Now you can create a reference from class "AreebaPOS" without parameter: the library will return the name of COM connected to serial port of Vx520.

 3- We have three methods to use:
    - SendTestToPOS: